MiedzinskiBuck/Kintoun/README.md

 ## To Do

-- Implement some way to store data.
-- Start implementing privesc modules.

 ## MODULES

 To facilitate parsing, all modules main functions receives at least a "selected_session", which will be used to store results and the actual "session", which will be used to create a boto3 client.